 Typhoon Odette had rapidly intensified from a Category 1 to a Category 5 typhoon in one day—a phenomenon that climate scientists say will become more frequent as the planet becomes warmer.
 By 1:30PM on December 16, Odette made first landfall in Siargao.

-When communications went dark, the radio silence brought back memories of Tacloban, cut off and inaccessible for many frantic hours after Haiyan.
+When communications went dark, the radio silence brought back memories of Tacloban, cut off and inaccessible for many frantic hours after Haiyan .
 As reports and images from Leyte began coming to light, they were of previously unimaginable disaster—a whole cargo ship run aground in a field of debris, a whole city reduced to a heap of rubble, thousands dead or missing.

 Odette struck on a Thursday.
 Hours before, on a call with my brother Nicky, who had mentioned evacuating his family from their bungalow to his in-laws’ two-story resort.
 We didn’t hear from him and his family, or anyone from the island, for three excruciating days.
 Those of us who weren’t on the island when disaster struck went from feeling assured that Siargaonons are capable people who know what to do in a typhoon, to scouring social media for photos and updates (and managing our anger over the loss of ABS-CBN and its machinery), to dreading a Haiyan-like situation.

+“We knew a big one was coming, and we knew it was going to be bad, but we had no idea it would be this intense—it was like being in a washing machine for hours.”
 The power of Odette—with peak maximum sustained winds of 195km/hr and gusts of up to 270khm/hr—and the scale of the devastation it wrought, slowly became clearer with every survivor who managed to leave the island in the days that followed.
 There were assurances that while damage to property was almost total, the people were OK.
 But conditions were grim: food and drinking water were running desperately low, and the ground response was dazed and slow.

 The silver lining in the end was Odette’s comparably lower casualty count, attributed in part to preventive measures taken by the government.
 Municipal circulars were distributed to remind barangay leaders of disaster protocols, with a zero casualty goal; updates were posted on Facebook.
 The typhoon has made clear what improvements need to be made to the system—from anecdotal evidence, mainly to do with execution—but it’s at least reassuring that there are protocols in place.